 For info and registration, go to www.roadscholar.org.

 Heidi and Bob are so pleased to be invited to teach and perform at this longstanding dulcimer festival!
 It is hosted by the Southern California Dulcimer Heritage, with workshops all day Saturday and special focus sessions on Sunday.
-Please check back for details.
-Info: scdh.org
+Location, workshops, schedule and other Info are posted at: scdh.org.

 The Community Concert folks in Orofino have invited us back – we were first here in 2013.
 We’ll give an afternoon concert on Sunday, Nov.
-19 and then present music in the school on Monday, Nov.
-20. Please check back for details.
-Info: clearwaterconcerts.org
+19 at 3:00 pm at the Orofino High School Auditorium, and then present an assembly in the school on Monday, Nov.
+20. Details will be posted on the Association’s website, at: clearwaterconcerts.org

 Bob and I are excited – our latest project is on its way to us right now!
 Up Hurricane Creek is our first songwriting-based CD in eleven years.
 We released Seeing Things in 2005 with original songs and traditional tunes.
 In 2011, we made the winter song and holiday CD Light the Winter’s Dark, that had a little bit of original material, several Appalachian carols and some cover songs.
 Then in 2013, we recorded Dulcimer Moon, with more instrumental music and fewer vocals, and a couple of originals, but all songs and tunes had the mountain dulcimer in common.